Monday Mile Parks Passport Summer Challenge

 The Monday Mile

-No time to attend a fitness class?
-No problem!
-Check out the Monday Mile SU Campus loop, the route begins in front of Schine student center, loops through north campus and ends in front of Newhouse.
+Check out the Monday Mile SU Campus loop that begins in front of Schine student center, loops through north campus and ends in front of Newhouse.
 There is also a Monday Mile route on south campus beginning on Skytop road near the Goldstein student center.

 Community Events and News